MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/path-markup-syntax.md

 In this syntax, *endPoint* is a [`Point`](xref:Xamarin.Forms.Point) that represents the end point of the line.

 `L 20,30` and `L 20 30` are examples of valid line commands.

+For information about creating a straight line as a `PathGeometry` object, see [Create a LineSegment](geometries.md#create-a-linesegment).

 ### Horizontal line command